Cor Alons (Netherlands, 1892-1967)

-Finmar labels to the underside of the table and to one of the chairs (the other shows evidence of where the label once was).
+Finmar labels to the underside on two of the stools (the other shows evidence of where the label once was).

-Each piece has a very good period colour and shows patina of wear and tear as would be expected and hoped for.
-The Finmar labels are recognised evidence of them being early edition genuine 1930s examples.
+Each has a great colour and patina.
+The Finmar labels are recognised evidence of them being early edition genuine 1930s stools.

-(please see our other posts for more Aalto finmar furniture)
+(Please see our other posts for more Aalto finmar furniture)